ni/NI-ELVIS-III-Python-Examples/PIPDESCRIPTION.md

 </table>

 #### What's new:
- - Analog Output N Samples
+ - Update bitfile to NI ELVIS III 2.1